 Our team provided a complete solution for BrewDog’s North American brewing facility, which had issues with boiler carryover.
 Boiler carryover occurs from mineral deposits overheating the boiler, resulting in shutdowns.
 In manufacturing, any shutdown impacts production and profits.

 Our team examined all aspects of the systems, noting that the water chemistry was correct.
-However, they also found the feedwater pump did not shut off, resulting in constantly pumping water into the boiler, creating carryover.
+However, they also found the feedwater pump did not shut off, which constantly pumped water into the boiler, creating carryover.
 Eventually, they homed in on a faulty motor starter that prevented the on/off switch from operating.
 After replacing this, the boiler no longer experienced carryover and subsequent shutdowns.

 By examining the entire system, not just the chemical balance, Chardon Labs found a solution to get BrewDog’s boiler running efficiently, letting them get back to brewing.